ExpressionEngine/ExpressionEngine/changelogs/patch.rst

    - Added <new feature>
    - Fixed Bug (#<issue number>) where <bug behavior>.

+- Fixed a bug (`#55 <https://github.com/ExpressionEngine/ExpressionEngine/issues/55>`__) where fields may parse incorrectly if they shared similar names.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists